Fine Arts & Enrichment

 In this class students can look beyond the dream of designing the next famous skyscraper family’s dream house.
 Discover the world of architecture in this class taught by a local professional architect.
-Students will learn about architecture through both hand drawing and an introduction to creating digital models of buildings.
+Students will learn about architecture through hand drawing and design of buildings.
 Join in the world of architecture and design, and discover the path to fulfilling your creative architectural vision!

 American Sign Language

 Saturdays, February 1 – May 2 | No class February 15 or April 11

 Level II (Intermediate*): 11:15 a.m. – 1:15 p.m.